Merck & Co. Inc. [MRK] – Is there any real value to MRK Stock or is it vaporware?

 Merck & Co.
 Inc. [NYSE:MRK]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Merck & Co.
-Inc. [MRK], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to Merck & Co.
+Inc. [MRK], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
 On average, stock market experts give MRK an Overweight rating.
-The average 12-month price forecast for this stock is $81.14, with the high estimate being $107.00, the low estimate being $89.00 and the median estimate amounting to $94.00.
-This is compared to its latest closing price of $82.84.
+The average 12-month price forecast for this stock is $79.63, with the high estimate being $107.00, the low estimate being $89.00 and the median estimate amounting to $94.00.
+This is compared to its latest closing price of $83.10.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Merck & Co.
 Inc. [MRK] is sitting at 4.50.
 This is compared to 1 month ago, when its average rating was 4.45.